Sabrina Harman: Military career

 After the September 11, 2001 attacks, Harman joined the Army Reserve and was assigned to the Cresaptown, Maryland-based 372nd Military Police company.
-Harman worked for a time as an assistant manager at Papa John's Pizza in Alexandria, Virginia, before her company was activated for duty in Iraq in February 2003, and was deployed to Fort Lee, Virginia for additional training; however, this was in combat support, not internment and resettlement.
+Harman worked for a time as an assistant manager at Papa John's in Alexandria, Virginia, before her company was activated for duty in Iraq in February 2003, and was deployed to Fort Lee, Virginia for additional training; however, this was in combat support, not internment and resettlement.
 Harman, an MP, was stationed at Abu Ghraib as a guard.

 Abu Ghraib facility

 Harman was the second soldier to be tried for mistreating prisoners at Abu Ghraib.
 She was depicted in several of the most notorious photos taken at Abu Ghraib in late October and early November 2003, and she is accused of taking other pictures.

-In late October 2003, Harman wrote to Kelly Bryant, her roommate in Virginia whom she called her "wife" (as quoted by The New Yorker, confessing her role in the abuse and expressing her discomfort with the experience).
+In late October 2003, Harman wrote to Kelly Bryant, her roommate in Virginia whom she called her "wife", confessing her role in the abuse and expressing her discomfort with the experience.

 Harman explained that her Military Police unit deferred to practices already being conducted by military officers and civilian contractors present at the facility:

 [She] said she was assigned to break down prisoners for interrogation.
 "They would bring in one to several prisoners at a time already hooded and cuffed," Harman said in interviews by e-mail this week from Baghdad.
 "The job of the MP was to keep them awake, make it hell so they would talk."
 She said her military police unit took direction from the military intelligence officers in charge of the facility and from civilian contractors there who conducted interrogations.